Skip to main content

 FOCUS Nursing Practice Nursing Research

-DEGREE OBJECTIVE Prepare the highest level of nursing practice scholars for clinical, administrative, and academic career; terminal degree in practice Prepare scholars for research and academic careers in public or private sectors of healthcare; terminal degree in research
+DEGREE OBJECTIVE Prepare the highest level of nursing practice scholars for clinical, administrative, and academic career; terminal degree in practice Prepare scholars for research and academic careers in public or private sectors of health care; terminal degree in research

 CAREERS High-level advanced leadership/practitioner within health care system, quality improvement management, health care informatics, clinical educator or professor, policymaker Nurse researcher, nurse scientist, policymaker, academic professor, educator for health care facility, author